operate-first/training/README.md

 * Comprehensive.
 Training content is created and added to Operate First as the community members are able to do so.
 The community can prioritize certain kinds of training depending on its current community goals.

-## How does this content become training?
+## How the training is encoded and built

+Each modules consists of one or more markdown files or Jupyter Notebooks connected within a single Jupyter Book.

-On commit, CI/CD identifies what's been updated in the repository and identifies the training courses and workbooks that need to be built or rebuilt into a target format (typically HTML).
+On commit, CI/CD identifies what's been updated in the repository and identifies the training modules that need to be built or rebuilt into a target format (typically HTML).

 If a content build is successful, CI/CD will go on to publish that content to the configured target location operate-first.cloud.

 ## Where will learners find the content?

 Operate First has a training landing page available at (FIXME-TBD training.operate-first.com?).
 Learners should not need to access this developer-side repository to access or complete their training.

-## Repository structure and CI/CD
+## Repository organization

-Repository contents are organized to reflect how the courses are organized at (FIXME-TBD training.operate-first.com?).
+Repository contents are organized to reflect how content is organized at (FIXME-TBD training.operate-first.com?).

 General directory structure:

-**programs** - A program here represents a training program hosted within the Operate First space.
-A program brings courses together in an ordered learning path.
-File format under this directory TBD (probably Jupyter Book).

-**courses** - A course here represents a small unit of training covering 1-2 learning objectives that are important to the community.
-A learning objective is what someone should be able to do after training that they may not have been able to do before training (e.g. "On completing this course, you should be able to...").
-This directory has subdirectories organizing courses by skill areas as follows:
+**modules** - The directory containing all individual training units (modules), organized into subdirectories based on these skill areas:

 * **skills-operatefirst** - Operate First overviews, onboarding, and tools
 * **skills-opensource** - Open source
 * **skills-software** - Software development
 * **skills-cloud** - Cloud technology and operations
 * **skills-team** - Working on teams (e.g. agile, communication, handling feedback)

+**courses** - A directory for Jupyter Books used to assemble two or more training modules into a single, larger unit.
+(FIXME - experimental)

 ## How to contribute training content